jon7sky/TinyCLI/README.md

 ## So How Do I Use This?

-The stuff you want for your project is all in the `src/tcli` directory.
+The stuff you want for your project is all in the `tcli` directory.
 You're going to need to install Python version 3, which is what the code generator script uses.
 ### Edit the `tcli_def.txt` command definition file
 Using the syntax described above, edit this file to describe all your commands and their arguments.